tymnim/Timsgr/README.md

 Secure Internet Messenger

 I wrote this when I was 16 as a Computer Science class final project for my hight school.
-Do not judge the code - I was young and new to Software Development.
-It was the first big project I have done.
+Do not judge the code - I was young and new to programming.
+It was my first big project I have done.

 ### Technologies used